mtlevolio/pylinkchecker/README.rst

   instead of processes or threads. gevent could potentially speed up the crawling speed on web sites with many small pages.

+cchardet
+  this library speeds up the detection of document encoding.

 Installation
 ------------